Books

 Referred Articles

-Rutherford, S., Shea, V., Pearson, C. (in press) “Affect, Animals and Annihilation: Attitudes and Campaigns against Canids in Modern North America.”
+Rutherford, S., Shea, V., Pearson, C. (2023) “Affect, Animals and Annihilation: Attitudes and Campaigns against Canids in Modern North America.”
 Emotions: History, Culture, Society.

 Rutherford, S. 2020.
 Wolfish White Nationalisms: Lycanthropic Longing on the Alt-Right.
 Special issue on Animal Nationalisms in The Journal of Intercultural Studies, 41(1): 60-76.